Learn how to style alternating ACF repeater rows with PHP modulo logic or CSS :nth-child(), with practical examples for WordPress themes.

 5.00 /5 - (24 votes )

-Last verified: March 1, 2026
+Last verified: May 1, 2026

 The Repeater Field in Advanced Custom Fields (ACF) is one of the most powerful features for developers.
 It allows clients to add an unlimited number of items (e.g., “Partners”, “Agenda”, “Ingredients”) without needing separate posts.

+Learn more about professional WordPress development at WPPoland.
 But how do you style them?
 Especially if you want every second item to look different?

-Understanding ACF repeater fields
+#Understanding ACF repeater fields

 ACF Repeater Fields revolutionized WordPress content management by allowing flexible, repeatable content blocks.
 Instead of creating separate custom post types or posts for similar content, you can create a single field group that clients can populate dynamically.